Draught-Proofing Floorboards: A DIY Guide To Insulating Your Home

 - Will need sanding (and possibly staining) to achieve the most attractive finish

-How to Draught-Proof Using StopGap or Draughtex
+How to Draught-Proof Using Insulation Strips

-If you can’t afford pine slivers, but still want a longer-lasting and neater finish, a specialist product such as Stop Gap or Draughtex is the answer.
-Both have been specifically designed to blend invisibly into the floors, and to last for a long time.
+Essentially acting as a floorboard draught excluder, both have been specifically designed to blend invisibly into the floors, and to last for a long time.

-Stop Gap works on a similar principle, though it is plastic rather than foam.
-When you insert this into the gaps, the v-shaped plastic springs back to fill the gap.
-The main issue with Stop Gap is it’s ‘neutral’ colour.
-While it will technically be invisible once applied, this actually means that visually you will still see the gaps.
+StopGap works on a similar principle, though it is plastic rather than foam.
+When you insert this into the gaps, the v-shaped plastic strip springs back to fill the gap to stop floorboard draughts.
+The main issue with StopGap is its ‘neutral’ colour.
+While it will technically be invisible once applied, this actually means that visually you will still see the gaps between the boards.

 Pros